 - Welcome Blanket project

-Upcoming meetings: We welcome you to join us at our committee meetings on July 11 and July 25.
-Both meetings are at 6:30 PM; please contact the committee coordinator to request the meeting location.
+Upcoming meetings: We welcome you to join us at our next committee meeting on September 26, at 6:30 PM; please contact the committee coordinator to request the meeting location.

 Contact: For additional information, please contact firstname.lastname@example.org or 571-354-0673.